NikhilBagwe/yt-notes/00 - Full stack developer Roadmap 2023.md

 # Full stack developer Roadmap 2023 :

+## Browsers :

+- Learn about how browsers are made, browser apis, etc.

 ## Communication Protocols :

 - It is a protocol which computer systems need to follow when they need to communicate which each other.